ChrissyBeans/ChrissyBeans/README.md

 .

 I'm most often offtab or not paying attention, so whisp to int/get my attention most of the time.
 My status is always set to away!
-You gotta try interacting to see if I'm there.
+You gotta try interacting to see if I'm there. || Mutuals are always allowed to sit w me!
+I may be awkward or surprised if I'm not used to it, but I genuinely don't mind !

 .